python/devguide/developers.rst

 Permissions History
 -------------------

+- Pablo Salingo Salgado was given push privileges on June 06, 2018 by Brett Cannon, on the recommendation of Victor Stinner.

 - Mark Shannon was given push privileges on May 15, 2018 by Brett Cannon, on the recommendation of Larry Hastings.